PmasonFF/Project_Health_Dashboard/general_project_stats_readme.md

 ## general_project_stats.py

-This script is written in Python 3.7 and requires panoptes_client to be install with all normal dependencies.
+This script is written in Python 3.7 and requires panoptes_client to be installed with all normal dependencies.

 The script uses environmental variables to pass zooniverse credentials to panoptes.
 Without logging in all public launched approved projects will be listed.
-If you are logged in projects you have status on will show regardless of status, including projects which are private and/or Development.
+If you are logged in, approved projects you have status on will show regardless of status, including projects which have been taken private and/or under Development.

 The script produces a sorted listing of all launch_approved projects.
 It shows the following fields for each project:
 'project.id', 'subjects_count', 'retired_subjects_count', 'launch_approved', 'state', 'display_name'